-A truancy petition may be filed with the Regional Justice Center in Kent or with the Juvenile Court in Seattle depending on the school district's location.
-School districts in the south end of the county -- Kent, Federal Way, Renton, Highline, Tahoma, Enumclaw, Auburn, and Tukwila -- file with the Regional Justice Center.
-School districts in the eastside and in the northern part of the county -- Seattle, Shoreline, Northshore, Lake Washington, Bellevue, Issaquah, Vashon, Mercer Island, Skykomish, Riverview, and Snoqualmie Valley -- file with Juvenile Court in Seattle.
+By the 10th unexcused absence in the school year or the 7th unexcused absence in one month, a Truancy petitions must be electronically filed with King County Juvenile Court, mailed, or brought to either Juvenile Court in Seattle or the Maleng Regional Justice Center in Kent, according to the location of the School District.
+School districts in the south end of the county -- Kent, Federal Way, Renton, Highline, Tahoma, Enumclaw, Auburn, and Tukwila -- file with the Maleng Regional Justice Center.
+School districts on the eastside and northern part of the county -- Seattle, Shoreline, Northshore, Lake Washington, Bellevue, Issaquah, Vashon, Mercer Island, Skykomish, Riverview, and Snoqualmie Valley -- file with Juvenile Court in Seattle.

-Step 1: A preliminary court order is issued setting a hearing date and assigning an attorney for the youth.
+Step 1: A preliminary court order is issued setting a hearing date.

 Step 2: The preliminary court order is returned to the school district for service to student and parent(s)/guardian.

-Step 3: If a hearing is held, the court may assume jurisdiction over the student's attendance and enter an order compelling school attendance.
+Step 3: When the hearing is held, the court may assume jurisdiction over the student's attendance and enter an order compelling school attendance.

 Step 4: If the student has had proper notice of the hearing and fails to appear, a warrant may be issued, a second hearing may be scheduled, or an order may be entered.

-Step 5: If the court believes it relevant to the truancy, the court may additionally order the student to submit to testing for the use of a controlled substance or alcohol.
+Step 5: If the court believes it relevant to the truancy, the court may additionally order the student to submit to assessments or testing for the use of a controlled substance or alcohol.